Is Living Vicariously Through Others Dangerous?

 Living vicariously can often require immersing yourself in someone else's world and making their achievements or setbacks your own.
 It may allow you to believe you are experiencing rewards and pleasure without risking failures.
 You could have countless new experiences without stepping outside prescribed boundaries or limiting beliefs.
 However, vicarious living can become harmful if it detracts from your life or the lives of people around you.

-Examples of living vicariously
+Examples of living vicariously through others

 Living vicariously may be common.
-However, if it is beginning to take away from your quality of life or negative impact the people closest to you, it may become a more extreme problem.
+However, if it is beginning to take away from your quality of life or negatively impact the people closest to you, it may become a more extreme problem.
 There are a few examples of how this situation might play out.

 Example one: A parent living vicariously through their child